Alaska Oil Spill Response Guidance

 Alaska Region oil spill response plans specific to marine mammals

 Oil spills are a recognized potential stressor to marine mammals worldwide.
 Toxic components of oil have been shown to negatively impact the individual fitness of marine mammals and can lead to death.
 Exposure pathways include inhalation, ingestion, aspiration, and dermal/surface oiling.
+All marine mammals are susceptible to adverse effects from oil via similar pathways to those shown in the beluga illustrations here.

 In addition to spilled oil, oil spill response activities can impact marine mammals, including entanglement in response equipment; vessel strike by response vessels; harassment/disturbance at haulouts, rookeries, and other aggregation areas; exposure to air borne or water borne particulates from in situ burn; and direct and indirect effects from exposure to dispersants.
 While oil spill response activities may drive marine mammals away from preferred feeding and resting areas, the noise and activity associated with response may inadvertently attract curious marine mammals, or may result in no change in behavior.
 Marine mammals may choose to remain in an oil contaminated area if it is a preferred foraging area.